 Dean, School of Architecture and Design

-Dr. Seunghae Lee is an Interim Dean of the School of Architecture Design.
-Before she took the role as an Interim Dean, she was the Chair of Interior Design at Wentworth.
+Dr. Seunghae Lee is Dean of the School of Architecture Design.
+Before she took the role as an Dean, she was the Chair of Interior Design at Wentworth.
 She has a Ph.D. in Facilities Design and Management from Michigan State University, and Master’s and Bachelor’s Degrees in Housing and Interior Design from Yonsei University, Korea.
 She came from Oregon State University's College of Business where she has held a tenured faculty position.
 She has served as tenure-track faculty for Purdue University and California State University, Northridge as well.
 She has published articles in the Journal of Interior Design, Applied Ergonomics, Building & Environment, Indoor & Built Environment, International Journal of Architectural Research, and International Journal of Design.
 Her research and publications cover a range of issues including support for older adults’ daily activities in the kitchen and bathroom; layout and residence space planning for continuing care retirement communities; and the need for senior-friendly products to support daily life among elderly in their homes and communities.

 Charlie Wiseman, PhD